 While we'll always appreciate a great cocktail bar, some of our favorite bars actually serve food.
-A make-your-own
+Your caterer can set up a

-food bar means that everyone can fix their plate exactly how they like it, and creates a great moment to get guests up, moving and mingling.
+food bar for guests fix their plates exactly how they like it, and it creates a great moment to get guests up, moving and mingling.
 See all the creative ways you can adapt a food bar to suit your tastes.
 1. A Pickle Bar

 For a totally unique snack idea, create a pickle bar with different herbs, veggies and—of course—pickles.

 From: A Nautical, Whimsy Wedding in New Haven, CT 2.
 Late-Night Snack Bar

 Want to refuel your guests between the reception and after-party?
 Some fast food favorites in a beautiful presentation should do it.

 From: An Enchanting, Ultra-Sparkly Wedding at Milwaukee Art Museum in Milwaukee, Wisconsin 3.
 Mashed Potatoes Bar

 Let mashed potatoes be the blank slate for your guests' culinary imaginations.
 Also, bacon bits.
 (You could also turn this into a baked potato bar too.)

 From: A Rustic Mountain Wedding at a Private Residence in Tincup, Colorado 4.
 Sushi Bar